DefinitelyTyped/DefinitelyTyped/meteor/README.md

 - Reference the Meteor type definitions file (meteor.d.ts)
 - Create a Template definition file
-- Create Collections within modules
+- Create Collections within a module or modules

 ##Referencing Meteor type definitions in your app